Intent

 Impact

-As a result of our teaching and learning, our children become knowledgeable, thoughtful and responsive to Scripture, Christian teaching, Catholic traditions, other faiths as well as experiencing and participating actively in worship and liturgy.
-Our scheme of work enables progression, and skills are clearly developed year on year with prior learning featuring heavily in discussions.
-When children’s work is marked, teachers highlight the ‘success criteria’ on the lesson strip to show that the LO has been met.
+As a result of our teaching and learning, our children become knowledgeable, thoughtful and responsive to Scripture, Christian teaching, Catholic traditions and other faiths as well as experiencing and participating actively in worship and liturgy of various kinds.
+The RED enables progression through a spiral curriculum where skills are clearly developed year on year.
+When children’s work is marked, teachers highlight the ‘success criteria’ on the lesson strip to show the extent to which the LO has been met.
 Staff use this information when recording attainment of each pupil in each topic as well as when reporting to the RE Co-ordinator.
 Termly ‘Book Looks’ by HLT and RE Co-ordinator monitor coverage, progression, assessment and marking, and presentation of work – this is fed back to teachers by the Headteacher.
 Parents engage in the RE curriculum and Catholic life of our school through opportunities provided across the academic year, sharing in their child’s work and successes when exercise books go home once each month for ‘First Friday Family Learning’.